Hydrogen sulfide: Occurrence

 Volcanoes and some hot springs (as well as cold springs) emit some H2S.
 Hydrogen sulfide can be present naturally in well water, often as a result of the action of sulfate-reducing bacteria.
 Hydrogen sulfide is produced by the human body in small quantities through bacterial breakdown of proteins containing sulfur in the intestinal tract; it therefore contributes to the characteristic odor of flatulence.
 It is also produced in the mouth (halitosis).

-A portion of global H2S emissions are due to human activity.
+A portion of global H2S emissions is due to human activity.
 By far the largest industrial source of H2S is petroleum refineries: The hydrodesulfurization process liberates sulfur from petroleum by the action of hydrogen.
 The resulting H2S is converted to elemental sulfur by partial combustion via the Claus process, which is a major source of elemental sulfur.
 Other anthropogenic sources of hydrogen sulfide include coke ovens, paper mills (using the Kraft process), tanneries and sewerage.
 H2S arises from virtually anywhere where elemental sulfur comes in contact with organic material, especially at high temperatures.
-Depending on environmental conditions, it is responsible for deterioration of material through the action of some sulfur oxidizing microorganisms.
+Depending on environmental conditions, it is responsible for the deterioration of material through the action of some sulfur-oxidizing microorganisms.
 It is called biogenic sulfide corrosion.

-In 2011 it was reported that increased concentrations of H2S were observed in the Bakken formation crude, possibly due to oil field practices, and presented challenges such as "health and environmental risks, corrosion of wellbore, added expense with regard to materials handling and pipeline equipment, and additional refinement requirements".
+In 2011, it was reported that increased concentrations of H2S were observed in the Bakken formation crude, possibly due to oil field practices, and presented challenges such as "health and environmental risks, corrosion of wellbore, added expense with regard to materials handling and pipeline equipment, and additional refinement requirements".

-Besides living near gas and oil drilling operations, ordinary citizens can be exposed to hydrogen sulfide by being near waste water treatment facilities, landfills and farms with manure storage.
+Besides living near gas and oil drilling operations, ordinary citizens can be exposed to hydrogen sulfide by being near sewage treatment facilities, landfills and farms with manure storage.
 Exposure occurs through breathing contaminated air or drinking contaminated water.
+Decomposing sargasso algae as it occurs in coastal areas of countries affected by the Great Atlantic Sargassum Belt emit hydrogen sulfide.

-In municipal waste landfill sites, the burial of organic material rapidly leads to the production of anaerobic digestion within the waste mass and, with the humid atmosphere and relatively high temperature that accompanies biodegradation, biogas is produced as soon as the air within the waste mass has been reduced.
-If there is a source of sulfate bearing material, such as plasterboard or natural gypsum (calcium sulfate dihydrate), under anaerobic conditions sulfate reducing bacteria converts this to hydrogen sulfide.
-These bacteria cannot survive in air but the moist, warm, anaerobic conditions of buried waste that contains a high source of carbon – in inert landfills, paper and glue used in the fabrication of products such as plasterboard can provide a rich source of carbon – is an excellent environment for the formation of hydrogen sulfide.
+In municipal waste landfill sites, the burial of organic matter rapidly leads to the production of anaerobic digestion within the waste mass and, with the humid atmosphere and relatively high temperature that accompanies biodegradation, biogas is produced as soon as the air within the waste mass has been reduced.
+If there is a source of sulfate-bearing material, such as plasterboard or natural gypsum (calcium sulfate dihydrate), under anaerobic conditions sulfate reducing bacteria convert this to hydrogen sulfide.
+These bacteria cannot survive in air, but the moist, warm, anaerobic conditions of buried, high-carbon waste provide an excellent environment for the formation of hydrogen sulfide.
+In inert landfills, paper and glue used in the fabrication of products such as plasterboard can provide a rich source of carbon.

-In industrial anaerobic digestion processes, such as waste water treatment or the digestion of organic waste from agriculture, hydrogen sulfide can be formed from the reduction of sulfate and the degradation of amino acids and proteins within organic compounds.
+In industrial anaerobic digestion processes, such as wastewater treatment or the digestion of organic waste from agriculture, hydrogen sulfide can be formed from the reduction of sulfate and the degradation of amino acids and proteins within organic compounds.
 Sulfates are relatively non-inhibitory to methane forming bacteria but can be reduced to H2S by sulfate reducing bacteria, of which there are several genera.